 I also realised this would have been a good walk for any active mums before going for a nice Mother’s Day lunch but as usual I was so disorganised haha.
 Anyway, it’s a really easy, picturesque walk if you ever want a nice hike but nothing too strenuous – perfect for a Sunday!

 It’s the Arrochar trail between Arrochar and Inveruglas.
 I didn’t actually make it the whole way as I was conscious of time and wanted to be back for my mum getting up so only went around half way.
-The walk usually takes around 4 hours there, and back (If you remember the post I wrote on Cruaich Tarbert, then it’s in the same location).
+The walk usually takes around 4 hours there, and back.
 Head up towards Tarbert Railway Station where you can leave the car and head under the bridge adjacent to you.

 After climbing up through some forestry, you’ll see this sign, turn left.
 You can see the walk that will take you to the right here.